uridr/Finger-Detection/README.md

 **pyhton3** finger_detection.py [CAMERA SOURCE]

 The CAMERA SOURCE is 0 for laptop-cam or the corresponding port for a web-cam, default 1.
+The default configuration of the system perform at its best if hand are shown at a distance of $0.4-0.6$ meters. w.r.t the camera.